Taiyorath/Creater-detection/README.md

 # Creater-detection
-#Include a breif information  about AI detection of creaters of lunar
+#Include a brief information  about AI detection of Craters of lunar
-#How to train a model to detect the creaters in moon
+#How to train a model to detect the Craters on the moon
+#Using ROBOFLOW